tinganchen/LifeQuant/README.md

 * **Motivations**:

 - 1. to overcome quantization models forgetting the learned space on old task data
-- 2. to employ as few as replay data (old task data) for memory efficiency, but to avoid the forgetting the old tasks
+- 2. to employ as few as replay data (old task data) for memory efficiency, but to avoid forgetting the old tasks

 * **Methods**: